bluelibs/bluelibs/docs/docs/framework-introduction.md

 slug: /
 ---

-** INSERT IMAGE HERE **

 BlueLibs is a TypeScript-based framework which aims at helping developers reach JS apps faster into production.

-We are Cult of Coders, a software development company which wanted to develop products faster for our clients.
+We are [Cult of Coders](https://www.cultofcoders.com/), a software development company which wanted to develop products faster for our clients.
 This is how BlueLibs was born.

-Since our roots lie in custom development for our clients, our goal was to be able to generate apps really fast, but at the same, avoid sacrificing code quality and scalability.
-Having experience in the Open-Source ecosystem, we immediately started working on these open-source components which took shape under the BlueLibs name.
+Since our roots lie in custom development for our clients, our goal was to be able to generate apps really fast, but at the same, avoid sacrificing code quality and scalability for speed.
+Having experience in the Open-Source ecosystem, we immediately started working on these open-source components which took shape under the BlueLibs umbrella.

-Carl Sagain said: "If you want to make an applie pie from scratch, you must first create the universe", the same reasoning is applied here, we had to create a universe of modules that can interoperate, nothing in "the wild" satisfied our needs, we had to take action and in Jan 2020 we started.

 ## The 3 Layers